wjzhengsh/blockchain/howto/ibp-v2-deploy-iks.md

 # Getting started with {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta
 {: #ibp-v2-deploy-iks}

 {{site.data.keyword.blockchainfull}} Platform 2.0 is a free beta release that includes the {{site.data.keyword.blockchainfull_notm}} Platform console, a GUI that can simplify and accelerate your journey to deploy and manage blockchain components.
 This tutorial describes how to get started with {{site.data.keyword.blockchainfull_notm}} Platform 2.0 and use the console to deploy and manage blockchain components in your {{site.data.keyword.IBM_notm}} Kubernetes Service cluster on {{site.data.keyword.cloud_notm}}.
+For more information about Kubernetes and {{site.data.keyword.cloud_notm}} Kubernetes Service, see [Kubernetes](/docs/services/blockchain/reference/k8s.html "Kubernetes").
 {:shortdesc}

 **Target audience:** This topic is designed for system administrators who are responsible for setting up a Kubernetes cluster in {{site.data.keyword.IBM_notm}} and for deploying {{site.data.keyword.blockchainfull_notm}} Platform.

- After you deploy the {{site.data.keyword.blockchainfull}} Platform to your Kubernetes cluster, you can launch the console to create and manage your blockchain components.
-By using an {{site.data.keyword.IBM_notm}} Kubernetes Service cluster to deploy the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you experience the following important benefits:
+After you link your {{site.data.keyword.blockchainfull_notm}} Platform to your {{site.data.keyword.cloud_notm}} Kubernetes cluster, you can launch the console to create and manage your blockchain components.
+By using a  Kubernetes Service cluster to deploy the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you experience the following important benefits:

 - **Control:** You control and manage your blockchain components and certificates from one central console.
 Deploy only the components needed for your business and add more as your need grow.
 - **Flexible Kubernetes based deployment:** You can take advantage of the compute (CPU, memory, storage) options for your Kubernetes cluster and leverage built-in HA and DR options.